Permafrost/Tundra/README.md

 // keys can be simple or fully qualified, such as a/b/c[0]/d
 tundra.document:rename($document, $key.source, $key.target);

+// one-to-many conversion of an IData document to an IData[] document list; calls the given
+// splitting service, passing the document as an input, and emitting the split
+// list of documents as output; the splitting service must accept a single IData document,
+// and return an IData document list tundra.document:split($document, $service, $pipeline, $service.input, $service.output);

 // attempts variable substitution on each string element in the given IData document by
 // replacing all occurrences of substrings matching "%key%" with the associated (optionally
 // scoped) value
 tundra.document:substitute($document, $pipeline);

+// one-to-one conversion of an IData document to another IData document; calls the given
+// translation service, passing the document as an input, and emitting
+// the translated document as output; the translation service must accept a single IData
+// document and return a single IData document tundra.document:translate($document, $service, $pipeline, $service.input, $service.output);

 // converts all String elements in the given IData document to lower case tundra.document.value:lowercase($document, $recurse?);